srobotta/moodle-database-presets/doodle/README.md

 ### Ordering the entries

-On the *List view template* the entries can be displayed in an order either by some chronological or alphabetic order, or by votes.
+On the *List view template* the entries can be displayed either by some chronological or alphabetic order, or by votes received.
 The latter is the easiest way to display the selected options.
-The current set contains both methods implemented, line 32 of the `listtemplatefooter.html` which reads:
+The current set contains both methods implemented, with the order by votes as default.
+If you want to sort the entries chronological, then line 32 of the `listtemplatefooter.html` which reads:

 ```
 for (const [item, count] of Object.entries(orderedCnt)) {